TarekRaafat/skalex/README.md

 - Stack Overflow [skalex][stackOverflow]

-General questions or new ideas for `skalex` please start a discussion on Github using the below link
+General questions or new ideas for `Skalex` please start a discussion on Github using the below link

 - Github [Discussions]